Back to Blog

 What is employer matching in KiwiSaver?

-Employers must match your KiwiSaver contributions up to 3% of your salary (increasing to 3.5% from April 2026, and 4% from April 2028).
+Employers must match your KiwiSaver contributions — the minimum is 3.5% of your salary from 1 April 2026, rising to 4% from April 2028.
 This is paid on top of your wages, but only if you are actively contributing.
 If you opt out or contribute nothing, you receive nothing extra - this is genuinely free money that you forfeit by not participating.

 How much can I accumulate with employer matching?

 A 30-year-old earning $70,000 and contributing 3% can accumulate approximately $530,000 by age 65 assuming 7% annual returns.
-Your personal contributions over 35 years total just $73,500, while employer contributions, government contributions of up to $521 annually, and compound investment returns generate the remainder.
+Your personal contributions over 35 years total just $73,500, while employer contributions, government contributions of up to $260.72 annually (the member tax credit), and compound investment returns generate the remainder.
 This represents roughly a 7x multiplier on your personal contributions.

-3% of a $50,000 salary is only $125 per month - equivalent to 2-3 coffees per week.
+3.5% of a $50,000 salary is only $146 per month - equivalent to 2-3 coffees per week.
 The contribution comes out before you see your pay, so most people adjust their spending within a few weeks without noticing.
-From April 2026, temporary reductions will be available if the increased rates prove challenging for your household budget.
+Temporary reductions are available if the 3.5% rate is challenging — you can apply to stay at 3% for up to 12 months at a time.

 Can I use employer contributions for a first home?